11 Worst Garden Pests and How to Get Rid of Them

-If you havent seen a deer in person, you probably think of them as beautiful and majestic.
-If, on the other hand, youve had to deal with them stumbling into your yard, tearing open your garden, then getting confused and damaging your trees, fence, shed and anything else in their way as they leave, they seem distinctly less majestic and more irritating.
+If you haven’t seen a deer in person, you probably think of them as beautiful and majestic.
+If, on the other hand, you’ve had to deal with deer stumbling into your yard, tearing open your garden, then getting confused and damaging your trees, fence, shed and anything else in their way as they leave, they seem distinctly less majestic and more irritating.

 How to Get Rid of Deer

 Most deer travel in set routines, revisiting the same yards over and over again.
 The goal of deer repellent is to convince them to take your home off their list of stops.
 Most deer repellent consists of something that smells bad to deer.
 A mix of pepper, eggs, and scented oil is a popular choice, as are shavings of Irish Spring.
 Your best bet is to try a couple of options to see what works for your particular deer.

 Smart and dexterous, raccoons can bypass and out-think almost every obstacle a gardener puts in their path.
 Mostly nocturnal, an active raccoon can make off with a stunning amount of food in a single night.

 How to Get Rid of Raccoons

 Because they’re so smart and determined, the best way to deal with raccoons is generally a live trap, set by you or an animal management professional.
 Raccoons can be relocated far enough away so that they won’t be back in your garden the next day.